oomprakash99/Object_det_frcnn/README.md

 ### Train and Test

+###4.You may need to run "python3 engine.py install" before training.

-4.Requirements are commented in the code in order to train and test.
+5.Requirements are commented in the code in order to train and test.